 This advance course will focus on the diverse needs of students for learning to take place.
-Special emphasis will be placed on the instruction of agricultural education to populations of students within economic, gender, ethnic, cultural, political, physical differences.
-Students will discover and use educational theory to examine strategies and plans to overcome problems in their educational occupations.
+Special emphasis will be placed on the instruction of agricultural education to populations of discover and use educational theory to examine strategies and plans to overcome problems in their educational occupations.
 Students will research both legal requirements and expectations that effect what can be done with increase student learning.
 Students will be required to develop and present a diversity management plan for their program.
 Prerequisite(s): AGED 700, 703, 704, 753.